 The University of Reading offers a range of scholarships to master’s students.
 Some awards are offered directly by the University and others are allocated to our students by external funding bodies.

 University of Reading Master’s Scholarships 2019

-The Schools featured here offer partial scholarships through the University of Reading’s 2019 Master’s Scholarships Scheme.
+The Schools featured here offered partial scholarships through the University of Reading’s 2019 Master’s Scholarships Scheme.
 These scholarships are awarded primarily on the basis of previous academic achievement.
 In order to apply, a candidate must have received an offer of admission to one our participating master’s courses.
-Scholarships will be awarded in two rounds.
-Round one applications closed in March 2019.
-Round two applications are open and will close on 1 June 2019.
-Candidates unsuccessful in round one will automatically go for forward for consideration in round two, provided they still hold a valid offer of admission to an eligible course.
+Scholarships are awarded in two rounds.
+Round one applications closed in March 2019 and round two applications closed on 1 June 2019.
+Candidates unsuccessful in round one automatically go for forward for consideration in round two, provided they still hold a valid offer of admission to an eligible course.